 Q5.
 The variable height is a numeric vector in the code below.
 Which statement returns the value 35?

 Q6.
 In the image below, the data frame is named rates.
 The statement sd(rates[, 2]) returns 39.
-As what does R regard Ellen’s product ratings?
+How does R regard Ellen’s product ratings?

 Q7.
 Which choice does R regard as an acceptable name for a variable?